surtarso/ASAPCabinetFE/README.md

 - Multi-launchers.
 - In-game video recording.
 - Attract Mode.
+- Custom collections.
-- CLI helpers.
+- CLI automation.
 - Highscore tracking.
+- Tournaments. (maybe)

 ## In Development now:
-Check out how the editor is looking using the latest build!
-Still a work in progress and some functionalities are not yet implemented.
+Check out how the new editor is looking with the latest source build!
+It's almost done so some functionalities are not yet implemented.
 Use it's own binary `ASAPCabinetFE-Editor` or start with `ASAPCabinetFE --editor` (or `-e` for short) to open it up.
 Suggestions are highly appreciated!

 - Integration of [VPXGUITools](https://github.com/surtarso/vpx-gui-tools) for table management. (--editor)